WepinWallet/wepin-web-sdk-v1/packages/sdk/README.md

     - provider \<'google'|'apple'|'naver'|'discord'|'email'|'external_token'>
     - use2FA \<boolean>
   - userStatus: \<object> - The user's status of wepin login. including:
-    - loginStats: \<'complete' | 'pinRequired' | 'registerRequired'> - If the user's loginStatus value is not complete, it must be registered in the wepin.
+    - loginStatus: \<'complete' | 'pinRequired' | 'registerRequired'> - If the user's loginStatus value is not complete, it must be registered in the wepin.
     - pinRequired?: <boolean>
   - walletId \<string>